ims-systems-00/ims-kb/docs/General Information/actions.md

 ### Escalating a Risk

-When escalating a Risk, you will be first asked to confirm escalation of the Risk.
+When escalating a Risk, you will be first asked to confirm the escalation of the Risk.
 Note that escalating a Risk will notify the Head of Service and Superadmin accounts of the risk that was escalated, as well as the `owner` of the risk.

 <img src="/img/DocImg/General Information/Actions/Risk_Actions/Risk_Escalation_Confirmation.png" alt="Risk - Escalation Confirmation" class="center"/>